Quick Tip: Process cancellations and rebooking

 Visitors may want to ‘give back’ to support both businesses and the environment following a bushfire or natural disaster.

-• Ensure that any new visitor experiences and products have appropriate licenses and permits to operate and are covered by your Public Liability Insurance.
-For more information, refer to the NSW First Guide: Develop your Tourism Business.
+- Ensure that any new visitor experiences and products have appropriate licenses and permits to operate and are covered by your Public Liability Insurance.
+For more information, refer to the NSW First Develop section.

 » Meet in Regional NSW conference venue or supplier listing.